kipcole9/money/README.md

 `Money` provides a set of configuration keys to customize behaviour.
 The default configuration is:

     config :ex_money,
-      exchange_rate_service: true,
+      exchange_rate_service: false,
       exchange_rates_retrieve_every: 360_000,
       api_module: Money.ExchangeRates.OpenExchangeRates,
       open_exchange_rates_app_id: nil,
       callback_module: Money.ExchangeRates.Callback
       log_failure: :warn,
+      log_info: :info,
       log_success: nil

 These keys are are defined as follows:

 * `exchange_rate_service` is a boolean that determines whether to start the exchange rate retrieval service.
-The default it `true`.
+The default it `false`.

 * `exchange_rates_retrieve_every` defines how often the exchange rates are retrieved in milliseconds.
-The default is 5 minutes (360,000 milliseconds)
+The default is 5 minutes (300,000 milliseconds)

 * `api_module` identifies the module that does the retrieval of exchange rates.
 This is any module that implements the `Money.ExchangeRates` behaviour.
 The  default is `Money.ExchangeRates.OpenExchangeRates`